 The group flights from London leave this evening, flying via Madrid and Lima and arriving in Cuzco the following morning.

-The group flights arrive in Cuzco this morning.
+On arrival in Cuzco we will be met at the airport and transferred to our hotel.
 In the afternoon we will have short walking tour of the Inca capital, including a visit to the Qoricancha Sun Temple.

 The hills above Cuzco city are dotted with some of the most interesting Inca ruins.
 We drive to the highest, Tambomachay, and return on foot to Cuzco via Puca Pucara, Qenco and Sacsayhuaman: an easy acclimatisation walk to get used to the altitude.
 An open-air picnic lunch is included during the hike near the spectacular ruins.

-Our trek today begins on the southwest facing slopes of the Andes where moderate precipitation generates coarse bushes and gnarly trees, small parrots can be heard, if not seen.
-We climb gradually northwards, heading through the farming hamlet of Soraypampa, towards the broad snowy peak of Humantay (5917m).
-Soon the whole of the massive bulk of Salcantay (6271m) dominates our view.
+Our trek today begins on the southwest facing slopes of the Andes where moderate precipitation generates coarse bushes and gnarly trees, and small parrots can be heard, if not seen.
+We climb gradually northwards, following an Inca canal, still in use today, towards the broad snowy peak of Humantay (5917m).
+We stop for lunch at the small hamlet of Soraypampa, and continue our ascent towards the massive bulk of Salcantay (6271m) which soon dominates our view.
 We camp at around 4200m in the high grassy meadow of Ichu Pata, below the south face and glaciers of the impressive peak.

 The high point of the trek and this morning's goal is the Inca Chiriasqa pass at almost 5000m.
 Climbing more steeply now we walk close to the spectacular glaciers and ice walls of Nevado Salcantay.
 Passing through Pampa Japonesa, base camp for a Japanese mountaineering expedition, we finally top the pass and gain some excellent 360° views.
 Inca Chirisaqa means 'the Inca fell ill from cold', and the exposed situation makes it easy to see why.
 Descending from the pass, we drop down into the upper reaches of a broad valley where Salcantay reappears in a new profile.
 After passing a huge ridge of terminal moraine, once the snout of the East Salcantay Glacier, the river suddenly becomes dead straight, canalised by the Incas centuries ago.
 We camp alongside the canal close to the hamlet of Pampa Cahuana.

 From the ridge we embark on the infamous Inca steps: a two kilometre stone staircase taking us rapidly downhill amid a panorama of overwhelming immensity, the peaks of the Vilcabamba range above, and the river thousands of metres below.
 After visiting the attractive ruins of Wiñay Wayña, we have an undulating walk through cloud forest high above the river to Inti Punku, the Inca Gate of the Sun.
 From here we get our sudden first full sight of Machu Picchu itself.
-Descending to the city, we have a short introduction to the site before descending to the river to relax in camp at Puente Ruinas, near Aguas Calientes, a busy village with thermal springs.
-It is usually possible to stay in a hotel for this night at the nearby village of Aguas Calientes for an extra fee (paid locally) - please speak to your guide at the start of the tour if you wish to arrange this.
+A short downhill section takes us to the edge of the Inca citadel where we board a bus and descend to Aguas Calientes, a busy riverside village with thermal springs.
+We stay in a hotel tonight, so there is a chance to take a shower and recharge camera batteries ready for our visit to Machu Picchu tomorrow.

 We return to Machu Picchu early for a guided tour, having the site almost to ourselves until the trains from Cuzco start arriving around mid-morning.
 There will be free time to explore the ruins further before we board the afternoon train to Ollantaytambo in the Sacred Valley, where we stay for the night.